 Our main field site is Lake Tanganyika, one of the Rift Lakes in central Africa.
 These lakes are exceptional sites for research into the evolution of social systems, effectively being replicate evolutionary experiments writ large (Lake Tanganyika is the 2nd largest lake in the world, containing 18% of the world’s freshwater).
 Although challenging to access, the Rift Lakes have been dubbed “Darwin’s Dreamponds” because they provide an unparalleled opportunity to understand evolutionary processes, and are one of the most valuable biological research resources on the planet.
 At Lake Tanganyika, our group studies how groups and collectives of social fish interact to overcome the most pressing ecological challenges – detecting and avoiding predators, searching for areas of food and shelter, and finding mates.
 With some very fancy technical approaches using machine vision and tracking, we conduct detailed studies of the behavioural and neural mechanisms that allow these animals to communicate and coordinate their behaviour, potentially harnessing emergent behaviours that exceed the abilities of single individuals.

-Coral Reefs – The Red Sea, Great Barrier Reef, and Mediterranean
+Coral Reefs – Jamaica, the Red Sea, and the Mediterranean

 No proper tropical fish biology lab would be complete without some work on coral reefs.
 In the Red Sea and the Great Barrier Reef, we study how groups of damselfish form and interact, and what the consequences of differing group structure may be on ecological processes.
 In the Red Sea we work out of Eilat, with the Inter-University Institute, on the Barrier Reef have worked from One Tree Island Research Station, and we are currently starting a research program in the Mediterranean.